SteffenEger/dldh/index.md

    - Haider and Kuhn.
 Supervised Rhyme Detection with Siamese Recurrent Networks.
 In LaTeCH-CLfL 2018.
    - Fell, M. and Sporleder, C., 2014.
 Lyrics-based analysis and classification of music.
 COLING 2014, Technical Papers (pp. 620-631).
    - Manex Agirrezabal, Iñaki Alegria, and Mans Hulden.
 2016.
 Machine learning for metrical analysis of English poetry.
 In Proceedings of COLING
+   - Kao, J. and Jurafsky, D., 2012.
+A computational analysis of style, affect, and imagery in contemporary poetry.
+In Proceedings of the NAACL-HLT 2012 Workshop on Computational Linguistics for Literature (pp. 8-17).
+   - Jhamtani, H., Mehta, S.V., Carbonell, J. and Berg-Kirkpatrick, T., 2019.
+Learning Rhyming Constraints using Structured Adversaries.
+EMNLP 2019
    - Alex Estes and Christopher Hench.
 2016.
 Supervised machine learning for hybrid meter.
 CLfL
    - Folgert Karsdorp, Peter van Kranenburg, and Enrique Manjavacas (2019) Learning Similarity Metrics for Melody Retrieval.
    - Elgammal, A., Liu, B., Elhoseiny, M. and Mazzone, M., 2017.
 CAN: Creative adversarial networks, generating" art" by learning about styles and deviating from style norms.
 ICCC